-Keri Lupien - Vice President
+Keri Lupien - President

 Keri worked in the fine wine sales department of Pine State Beverage for ten years and now spends her time raising her children and working in her husband's greenhouse business, Moose Crossing Garden Center in Waldoboro.When her eldest child showed interest in theater she realized how important it was to invest time, energy, and money into the Waldo before it was lost forever.
 Keri sees the theatre as an important piece of Waldoboro’s history and believes the arts are at the very core of our humanity, regardless of color, creed, education, or socio-economic background.
 She is also actively involved with Midcoast Conservancy.

 Liz brings a background in film and film festivals to the Waldo Board.
 The Newcastle resident was a Theater major in college and has worked in all aspects of the film industry over the past 25 years.
 She hopes to help develop a collection of film series and bring film festival tours to The Waldo as part of the theatre’s future film programming.
 Liz recently published her photography book, "Portrait of Patagonia - Futaleufú, Chile", with collaborator Alex Nicks and is a Producer/Director of short documentary films with BoonDocs Media.
 She also runs her family’s Bed & Breakfast, The Osprey Nest, during the summer months.
 She loves the arts in all forms and strongly believes that creative expression by way of theater, film, dance and music is critical for healthy and vibrant communities.

 Chris Davis - Treasurer